German Historical Museum: Exhibition halls

 The Zeughaus is closed for necessary renovations and for the renewal of the Permanent Exhibition since 28 June 2021.
 It is expected to open again at the end of 2025.
-The four floors of the I. M. Pei Exhibition Hall are devoted to the Museum's temporary exhibitions.
+The four floors of the I. M. Pei Exhibition Hall are devoted to the museum's temporary exhibitions.

 Library

 The specialised research library on German and general history as well as museum work contains more than 225,000 volumes, including 13,000 rare books, 40,000 volumes of magazines and newspapers, 5,000 volumes of militaria and 15,000 museum catalogues.
-The public reference library is located behind the Zeughaus in the Museum's administrative building, which had belonged to the Prussian credit union Prussische Central-Genossenschaftskasse from 1899 to 1945 and later to the GDR state-run company Minol.
+The public reference library is located behind the Zeughaus in the museum's administrative building, which had belonged to the Prussian credit union Preußische Central-Genossenschaftskasse from 1899 to 1945 and later to the GDR state-run company Minol.